CONDITIONS TREATED

 • They do not engage in small talk.

-• They are always in their own world- may seem to be self-absorbed or egocentric.
+• They are always in their own world, may seem to be self-absorbed or egocentric.

-• They may speak in a monotonous rigid, jerky or unusually fast manner.
+• They may speak in a monotonous, rigid, jerky, or unusually fast manner.

 • They have a good vocabulary but have difficulties understanding the nuances in language.

 This starts from around 5 years of age and is more common in boys than in girls.
 If you notice that your kid has difficulties in holding your gaze, has difficulty understanding your physical stance/behaviour or has trouble showing any kind of emotion; meaning even while talking they adopt a single tone and continue in the same flat tone, and also has difficulty when presented with change in routine, do consult with us for a proper diagnosis.
 Remember, early intervention helps.
-It is of utmost importance that unlike in autism, there is no delayed milestone developments.
+It is of utmost importance that, unlike in autism, there is no delayed milestone development.
 They may have minimal delay in cognitive development as well.

-Causes
+• Causes

-Complications :
+• Complications :

 Most of the kids who display Asperger’s show a dislike toward social activities and may have different moods.
-They may or may not suffer from depressions as a result of being different from others.
+They may or may not suffer from depression as a result of being different from others.
 There is also an increased risk of developing psychosis at a later stage.

 How to help?